imranakhtar373/SALARY_APP/README.md

 ## Page 1 :- The predicition Page
 .
 In this age the user will just put some infothe form of location / education level and yearss of experience.
 . the model will analyse it quickly and provide the best info and prediciton about that .
+First you will get a massive number of countries list under you will find the education level and then you will put on the number of year (experienced)

+# Page 2 :- the graph page
 .
-First you will get a massive number of countries list under you will find the education level and then you will put on the number of year (experienced)
+In this page you will get the number of graphs showing the exact percentage and raising of salaries by years.